ahnooie/ansible-role-lxd-container/README.md

 Example
 ----------------

-The following example will install 6 containers on the lxd4.example.com LXD host; and on each host install python, add a public ssh key for the root user, install and start the sshd service.
+The following example will install 6 containers with various Linux distributions on the lxd4.example.com LXD host; and on each host install python, add a public ssh key for the root user, install and start the sshd service.

 ### Inventory File Example